Graduate Program in Mathematics Admissions

 MS in Actuarial Science

-MS in the Teaching of Mathematics
+MS in Teaching of Mathematics

 The MS in the Teaching of Mathematics is intended for those who wish to teach at the high school or community college level.
 It does not lead to certification to teach in public schools.
 The program requires 32 credit hours and can normally be completed in 18 months.